Dynamic analysis enhances issue resolution: Introduction

+Existing agents construct context through static analysis and code retrieval, selecting relevant snippets based on lexical or semantic similarity.
+Without guidance from real execution evidence, this process can become speculative, often introducing irrelevant context while failing to expose the actual fault behavior.
+More critically, static code representations inherently fail to capture execution-specific behaviors.
+Real-world defects often arise from dynamic control flows, polymorphism, and implicit state mutations.
+Recent studies show that LLMs significantly degrade when reasoning over such scenarios~\cite{Liu2025EvaluatingCR}, indicating that static reasoning alone is insufficient for reliably capturing execution states required for debugging and repair.

-In contrast, human developers routinely rely on \textbf{\emph{dynamic analysis}} to diagnose complex software defects.
-Dynamic analysis encompasses techniques that observe program behavior during execution, such as runtime tracing, variable state inspection, and call stack analysis~\cite{2ed676bb99b54ce4afeac9ed977e89d6}.
-By exposing concrete execution paths and intermediate states, dynamic analysis provides a causal and state-aware view of program behavior that complements static reasoning.
-Notably, dynamic analysis has already proven essential for faithfully characterizing real-world code complexity in evaluation settings~\cite{zhong2024debuglikehumanlarge,10.1145/3180155.3182533}, yet it remains largely absent from the decision-making loop of LLM-based issue resolution agents.
+In contrast, human developers rely on dynamic analysis, such as tracing and runtime inspection, to understand program behavior~\cite{2ed676bb99b54ce4afeac9ed977e89d6}.
+By exposing execution paths and intermediate states, dynamic analysis provides execution evidence that complements static reasoning.
+However, execution-level observability remains largely absent from current LLM-based repair agents~\cite{zhong2024debuglikehumanlarge,10.1145/3180155.3182533}.